A Deployable Embodied Vision-Language Navigation System with Hierarchical Cognition and Context-Aware Exploration: Methods

 where $\mathcal{V}_a$ denotes the set of visual anchors, $\mathcal{V}_o$ denotes the set of object nodes, and $\mathcal{E}$ represents observation relationships.
 Each visual anchor corresponds to a selected keyframe that encapsulates a compact visual memory unit, and an edge $(a_i, o_j) \in \mathcal{E}$ indicates that anchor $a_i$ observes object $o_j$.

-\paragraph{Graph Primitive Construction} We employ a Livox LiDAR and a RealSense camera for perception.
-Camera poses are derived from LiDAR-based SLAM \cite{xu2022fast}, with LiDAR poses transformed into the camera coordinate frame via the calibrated LiDAR–camera extrinsic parameters.
+\paragraph{Graph Primitive Construction} We employ a MID-360 LiDAR and a RealSense camera for perception.
+Camera poses are derived from LiDAR-based SLAM \cite{zheng2024fast}, with LiDAR poses transformed into the camera coordinate frame via the calibrated LiDAR-camera extrinsic parameters.
 For each incoming frame, we perform open-vocabulary object detection using YOLO-World \cite{cheng2024yolo}.
 A frame is selected as a visual anchor if it satisfies either of the following conditions:

 where $\Delta \mathbf{t}$ and $\Delta \theta$ denote the relative translation and rotation with respect to the last selected anchor.
 Selected anchors are forwarded to the memory construction module.
 For each detected object, we apply Mobile-SAM \cite{mobile_sam} to obtain segmentation masks, and reconstruct its 3D geometry using depth and the camera pose.
 Each object node $o_j$ is represented by: